SUPPORT CENTER

 Cohort and Course connections offer numerous advantages in an educational context.
 These benefits include:

-1. Maintaining the historical accuracy of a participant’s experience during their studies.
+1. Maintaining the historical accuracy of a Participant’s experience during their studies.

 2. Utilizing cohort-based analytics to: